h-connor/OneLifeHardcore7DaysMod/readme.md

 Be careful not to run this mod on your normal worlds.

-To know whether or not this mod is running, press `F1` when running the game.
+To know whether or not this mod is running, press `F1` when first starting or continueing a world.
 You should see `Yellow` text printed somewhere in the console saying: `WRN ONELINE: Active!`.
 This verifies that the mod is active.